iamtodor/dotfiles_macos/README.md

 export PATH="\$PATH:/Applications/Visual Studio Code.app/Contents/Resources/app/bin"
 EOF

+# Notes

+## Git notes

+Check git config per project works properly: `git config --get core.isFB || echo false`.
+To make it work, the dir where this command is run should be a git repository.

+## VS Code

+Use `CMD+` and `CMD-` to zoom the IDE: https://stackoverflow.com/questions/33701933/how-to-change-environments-font-size#comment119265514_33717357

+## Brew

+Dumps all the apps and packages:

 ```
 brew bundle dump --describe --force
 ```

-First of all, thank you for such a great course!

-It's one of the best course I buy and pass so far during all my careeer.

-I'm not an English native speaker, so excuse me if I use an unappropriate words here.
-I don't aim to blame you or bring any negative here.

-Personally, I learn a lot of stuff.
-And there more to come.
-I'm interested in more content.

-I'm not sure if you could shift responsibility for promoting the course from yourself to your payable customers.
-It's sort of your business to create a catching promo movie, decent course, and to promote and ad your course.
-We are as a customers cannot be responsible about your income.
-You set the price - we agreed on it.
-To show my adherence, I mark this course 5/5 and I leave a pleasant review.
-I also would recommending this course to my macOS friends.
-But it's not that amount of audience you expect.

-I'd recommend to you promote this course on reddit in an appropriate subreddit.
-I would definitely vote for that.

-As you mentioned:
-1. "price of the course might go up if I add future installments" - I'm totally up for paying for a parts.
-Its definitely worth it.
-2. "with your support, I'll be able to make those future installments" - I can repost your post in any social media in order to promote it.
-Just leave the linkedin, twitter, reddit, basically any link and ask for support and repost.

-# Git notes

-- Check git config per project works properly: `git config --get core.isFB || echo false`.
-To make it work, the dir where this command is run, should be a git repository